-Jon-Viktor Corpuz, Trista Dollison, Alan H. Green, Janine LaManna, Alyse Alan Louis, Ken Marks and Will Roland
+Jon-Viktor Corpuz, Trista Dollison, Alan H. Green, Janine LaManna, Lacretta, Alyse Alan Louis, Ken Marks, Will Roland and David Shih

 Number of Acts: 2

 Fall Springs is a semi-charming, cash-strapped town that sits directly on top of America’s largest reserve of cosmetic essential oils.
 It has big dreams, but at what cost?
 With new fracking techniques being recklessly implemented, the ground beneath Fall Springs is crumbling.
 Boulders, sheds, and the occasional bartender are being swallowed into the ground.
 And that’s only the beginning.